Automated Severity Scoring Models for Claims Triage

 raise ValueError("Invalid FNOL payload structure") from e

-Feature Extraction & Engineering
+Stateless Feature Extraction

-Permalink to "Feature Extraction & Engineering"Once validated, raw payloads are transformed into model-ready features.
+Once validated, raw payloads are transformed into model-ready features.
 Production feature engineering must be stateless, idempotent, and version-controlled for regulatory audits.
-Common transformations include temporal decay weighting, categorical encoding, and missing-value imputation using policy-level defaults rather than dataset-wide means.
+Common transformations include temporal decay weighting, categorical encoding, and missing-value imputation using policy-level defaults rather than dataset-wide means — imputing against a global mean leaks aggregate information into individual claims and is hard to defend in an exam.

 import numpy as np